 In partnership with Hong Kong University of Science and Technology, Yonsei University and Universidad Iberoamericana, Ciudad de Mexico-Tijuana

 Across the changing global landscape, language education models are being expanded and reimagined.
 Prepare to meet the demand for language educators with an international study experience that will deepen your knowledge of language, teaching, culture and social context.

-- Chinese and English dual degree pathway: Master of Arts in International Language Education (MAILE) degree with a concentration in Teaching Chinese as a Second Language (TCSL) or Teaching English as a Second Language (TESL) from Hong Kong University of Science and Technology (HKUST).
+- Chinese and English dual degree track: Master of Arts in International Language Education (MAILE) degree with a concentration in Teaching Chinese as a Second Language (TCSL) or Teaching English as a Second Language (TESL) from Hong Kong University of Science and Technology (HKUST).

-- Korean and English dual degree pathway: Master of Arts in Korean Language and Literature degree with the option to pursue a Korean language teaching certification from Yonsei University.
+- Korean and English dual degree track: Master of Arts in Korean Language and Literature degree with the option to pursue a Korean language teaching certification from Yonsei University.